 Baja Verapaz: Health Education – GUATEMALA

 The UN World Food Program says that in Guatemala “the face of hunger and poverty is indigenous, young, and rural”.
 Baja Verapaz: Health Education is working with exactly these people.
-They are fighting malnutrition by teaching families to grow vegetable gardens, plant fruit trees, vaccinate chickens, and increase corn and bean harvests.
-The Baja Verapaz: Health Education Program exemplifies a unique coordination of efforts between its work in nutrition and health and its agriculture program.
-Baja Verapaz: Health Educationcalls this Agrosalud.
+They are fighting malnutrition by teaching families to grow vegetable gardens, plant fruit trees, vaccinate and raise chickens, and increase corn and bean harvests.
+The Baja Verapaz Health Education Program exemplifies a unique coordination of efforts between its work in nutrition and health and its agriculture program.
+Baja Verapaz Health Education Program calls this ‘Agrosalud’.

-Growing vegetables is an excellent way to start work with village women and an important part of the Agrosalud.
-Many women are now growing vegetables in home gardens.
-For a new group of women large community gardens are useful to teach how to grow a variety of vegetables.
-Later most women grow vegetables in their own home gardens.
+Growing a communal vegetable garden is an excellent way to start work with village women and an important part of the Agrosalud.
+The program promoters work with about 200 women a year in vegetable gardens.
+For a new group of women, large community gardens are useful to teach how to grow a variety of vegetables.
+Later most women are able to grow vegetables on their own home gardens.

-For success in organic, high yield, resilient vegetables growing there are many steps that must be taught:
+For success in organic, high-yield, resilient vegetable growing, many steps must be taught:

 - Planting and weeding

 - Controlling pests with homemade organic pesticides

 Traditional Vegetables Especially leafy greens

 Once farmers begin to farm their corn and beans organically and stop using herbicides, the native greens and volunteer food plants that Mayas have eaten for centuries come back!
 These traditional foods are very nutritious, resilient in adverse growing conditions, and are usually not attacked by pests.
 The Baja Verapaz Health Education Program promotes esteem for these “free” foods, teaches their nutritional value, and even demonstrates new recipes for using them.